We found 7 neurologists who accept United Healthcare Navigate Plus near New York, NY.

 Clinical interests: Epilepsy

-Dr. Pavel Tishuk specializes in neuromuscular medicine and neurology (brain & spinal cord disease).
-Dr. Tishuk is an in-network provider for several insurance carriers, including United Healthcare Platinum, United Healthcare Navigate, and United Healthcare POS.
-He graduated from Belarussian State Medical University.
-In addition to English, he speaks Russian.
+Dr. Pavel Tishuk practices neuromuscular medicine and neurology (brain & spinal cord disease).
+He accepts several insurance carriers, including United Healthcare Platinum, United Healthcare Navigate, and United Healthcare POS.
+Dr. Tishuk graduated from Belarussian State Medical University.
+He speaks Russian.

 Conditions / Treatments